-This section provides that employers have a duty in general to furnish employment and a place of employment free from conditions that may reasonably be anticipated to cause death or serious physical harm from heat stress.
+• This section provides that employers have a duty to ensure that employment and a place of employment is free from conditions that may reasonably be anticipated to cause death or serious physical harm from heat stress.
 It also provides that employers have a specific duty to comply with standards and rules promulgated pursuant to this Act.